And 3 recent updates for livestock operations

 Top 5 benefits of LRP

 - Protects your investment if prices drop before your cattle go to market while also preserving your upside potential.
 “Unlike other RMA livestock programs, you’re locking in revenue and are guaranteed that price,” says Whitney Redig, district sales manager for ProAg.
-“Taking that flux out of it and bringing certainty to the producer from a risk-management standpoint is very attractive.”
+“Taking that flux out of it and bringing certainty to the farmer from a risk-management standpoint is very attractive.”

 - Has no minimum head limits and the maximum head limit number continues to increase.